The best ways to monetise your app

 - Combine several monetisation models to maximise revenue

-- Focus on recurring app subscription model as a centerpiece if possible
+- Focus on a recurring app subscription model as a centrepiece if possible

 - Explore how you can further monetise your app through third party collaboration integration, partnership or exit strategy